QTodoTxt/QTodoTxt2/README.md

 * calendar widget for due: and t:
 * support of hidden tasks: h:1
 * Remove support for some legacy options ans technologies like systray

+Installation

+There are many ways to install and run QTodoTxt2.
+Here is one  for Windows:

+1- download the file: WinPython 3.5.3.1Qt5-64bit (*) or 32 bit version at (http://winpython.github.io/)

+2- I have found it best to install this off of your root (i.e.: c:\winpython). not in program files or apps (doesn't seem to work for me).

+3- register it by running winpython control panel.exe. select 'advanced' then 'register distribution'

+4-download QTodoTxt2 source and unzip to a location of your choice.

+5- navigate to the 'bin' subdirectory of QTodoTxt2 and run the 'qtodotxt.pyw' file.
+6-In QToDoTxt2 open/select you todo file and you should be good to go.